Sports News | Naomi Osaka Withdraws from Melbourne Tournament Semifinal | LatestLY

 The Australian Open begins on Jan.
 17.

-Anisimova will play either fellow American Ann Li or Aliaksandra Sasnovich of Belarus.
-They play their semifinal later Saturday.

-In other semifinal play at the Summer Set 1 event, also in Melbourne, Simona Halep took on Zheng Qinwen, with the winner to face Kudermetova on Sunday.

-In the semifinals of an ATP tournament at Melbourne Park, Rafael Nadal faced Finland's Emil Ruusuvuori and Maxime Cressy played Grigor Dimitrov.
+In the semifinals of an ATP tournament at Melbourne Park, Rafael Nadal faced Finland's Emil Ruusuvuori in a night match.
+The winner will play American Maxime Cressy, who beat Grigor Dimitrov 7-5, 7-6 (9).

 At the Adelaide International, top-ranked and Wimbledon champion Ash Barty was scheduled to play her night semifinal against former French Open winner Iga Swiatek.